HackerN64/F3DEX3/docs/Documentation/Porting your Romhack.md

       and `G_MW_PERSPNORM`.
     - In `src/libultra/gu/lookathil.c`, remove the lines which set the `col`, `colc`, and `pad` fields.
-    - In each place `G_MAXZ` is used, a compiler error will be generated;
-      negate the Y scale in each related viewport and change to `G_NEW_MAXZ`.
+    - As mentioned above, in each place `G_MAXZ` is used, a compiler error will be generated; negate the Y scale in each related viewport and change the Z scale and offset to use `G_NEW_MAXZ`.
 - Change your game engine lighting code to set the `type` (formerly `pad1`) field to 0 in the initialization of any directional light (`Light_t` and derived structs like `Light` or `Lightsn`).
-F3DEX3 ignores the state of the `G_LIGHTING_POSITIONAL` geometry mode bit in all display lists, meaning both directional and point lights are supported for all display lists (including vanilla).
-The light is identified as directional if `type` == 0 or point if `kc` > 0 (`kc` and `type` are the same byte).
-This change is required because otherwise garbage nonzero values may be put in the padding byte, leading directional lights to be misinterpreted as point lights.
+This change is required because otherwise garbage nonzero values may be put in this byte, which was a padding byte for a non-point-light microcode but is used to identify the light as point or directional in a point light microcode.
     - The change needed in OoT is: in `src/code/z_lights.c`, in `Lights_BindPoint`, `Lights_BindDirectional`, and `Lights_NewAndDraw`, set
       `l.type` to 0 right before setting `l.col`.
+- If your game already had point lighting, use `ENABLE_POINT_LIGHTS` instead of `G_LIGHTING_POSITIONAL` to indicate that point lights are currently active.
+  (Static uses of `G_LIGHTING_POSITIONAL` in display lists need not be removed as this bit is ignored.)

 SM64 only: